Natural Gas Fueling Infrastructure Development

 Cost of Installation

 Costs of installing natural gas infrastructure varies based on size, capacity, and the type of natural gas (LNG, CNG, or both) it dispenses.
 It also varies in the way the natural gas is dispensed (fast-fill, time-fill).
-According to a 2010 report published by Pacific Northwest National Laboratory for the U.S. Department of Energy, costs for installing a CNG fueling station can range up to $2 million depending on the size and application.
+According to a 2014 report published by the National Renewable Energy Laboratory for the U.S. Department of Energy, costs for installing a CNG fueling station can range up to $1.8 million depending on the size and application.
 Smaller fueling units average $10,000, including installation.
 According to the Energy Information Administration, an LNG fueling site can range from $1 to $4 million.

 In addition, your local utility can help determine whether the appropriate level of gas pressure is available at your location, the gas quality and moisture content are appropriate, and whether your gas service can support the gas flow your site will need.
 Additional investment may be necessary to address these needs.